precice/precice.github.io/pages/docs/running/running-slurm.md

 ```

 {% warning %}
-Hostfiles are not standardized and differ between OpenMPI, MPICH and IntelMPI!
+Hostfiles are not standardized and differ between OpenMPI, MPICH and IntelMPI.
 {% endwarning %}

 ## Running partitioned simulations